fullstack-pw/cks/docs/roadmap.md

-# docs/development-roadmap.md - Development roadmap for the KillerKoda-Local project
+# docs/development-roadmap.md - Development roadmap for the cks-Local project

-# KillerKoda-Local Development Roadmap
+# cks-Local Development Roadmap

 ## Overview

-This roadmap outlines the development process for the KillerKoda-Local platform, providing a clear timeline and milestones for implementation.
+This roadmap outlines the development process for the cks-Local platform, providing a clear timeline and milestones for implementation.
 The project is structured in sprints with specific deliverables and acceptance criteria for each phase.

 ## Project Timeline